-Copies of the Student Government Constitution are available at the Student Government desk in the Center for Student Engagement in Casey Hall, Room 1.
+Copies of the Student Government Constitution are available at the Student Government desk in the Student Engagement Lounge in Casey Hall, Room 1.

 STUDENT HEALTH CENTER

 A Student Health Center is located on the second floor of the Granito Center.
 The center is staffed by nurse practitioners.
 Scheduled appointments are preferred when possible.
 There are no charges to students for routine services.
 Minimal fees will be charged for immunizations and some diagnostic or screening tests.